danfuzz/samizdat/doc/library-guide/Class.md

 Compares two classes for order, as follows:

 * Core (primitive) classes order earlier than all other classes.
-* Derived data classes order earlier than everything but core classes.
+* Record classes order earlier than everything but core classes.
-* Opaque derived classes order after all other classes.
+* Object classes order after all other classes.

 Within each category, classes are ordered by name.
-Given two different opaque classes with the same name (which can happen only with opaque derived classes), the result is void (that is, the order undefined).
+Given two different opaque classes with the same name (which can happen only with object classes), the result is void (that is, the order undefined).

-This last bit means it is okay to use any mix of core, derived data, and opaque derived classes as the keys in a map, *except* that it is invalid to use two different opaque derived classes that have the same name.
+This last bit means it is okay to use any mix of core, record, and object classes as the keys in a map, *except* that it is invalid to use two different object classes that have the same name.
 This restriction is in place because there is no consistent and stable way to sort such classes.